-- Orientation: - Summer 2021: Healthy Viking Healthy U A recorded module that included AOD harm reduction messaging during the Wellness orientation session. - Online prevention education modules for AOD: eCheckup To Go Program - eCheckup program for both alcohol and cannabis is required for all incoming students.
-940 completed for spring and fall 2021. - Training for Students/Staff: Continued providing evidence-based AOD trainings for staff and student leaders including: - Trained all Residence Life professional and student staff. - September 2021: Counseling and Health Services trainees were provided an evidence-based alcohol skills training program highlighting SSU trends and harm reduction strategies specifically for college students.
+- Orientation/Welcome Week: - Summer 2023: Empowering You all incoming students were required to attend an online training that included AOD harm reduction messaging, as well as normative education during welcome week. - Online prevention education modules for AOD: eCheckup To Go - We require both the alcohol and cannabis eCheckup programs to be completed by all incoming students. - "Individual counseling and consolation is available for those concerned about their own or someone else's use of alcohol or drugs by calling Counseling and Health Services. - eChug- online checkup for alcohol use - eToke- online checkup for marijuana use - Training for Students/Staff: Continued providing evidence-based AOD trainings for staff and student leaders use prevention for the following: - Trained all Residence Life professional and student staff. - All CHS/Wellness staff attended evidence-based alcohol skills training program highlighting SSU trends and harm reduction strategies especially for college students. - Passive Programming - Social media harm reduction and normative feedback on Wellness Instagram account.

-• Passive Programming